Jacye nominated for 2019 IMA Best Debut Album, begins tour, makes mom proud

 Jacye partnered with Producer Andreas Werner of Crazy Chester Records, based in Nashville, Tenn. in the deal.

-"We put it out through his label, which is an independent label, and that made me feel safe.
+"We put it out through his label, which is an independent label, and he made me feel safe.
 It takes that other person sometimes.
-That's what happened with Andreas.
-I brought him these pieces of my life and he puzzled them together.
-They put that top coat on a puzzle to keep it still."
+That's what happened with Andreas, Joe Funderburk, and Jimmy Nutt.
+I brought them these pieces of my life and they puzzled them together.
+Like that top coat on a puzzle to keep it still."

 INDEPENDENT MUSIC AWARDS 2019